tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/acceleration_models/thrust.rst

 Thrust direction
 ~~~~~~~~~~~~~~~~

 Below, the different methods that have been implemented to define the direction of the thrust are outlined.
+All of these methods return a :class:`~tudatpy.numerical_simulation.propagation_setup.thrust.ThrustDirectionSettings` object.

 Note that these settings are *only* relevant if you use the :func:`~tudatpy.numerical_simulation.propagation_setup.acceleration.thrust_from_direction_and_magnitude` function.

 .. note::
    In all of these methods, the thrust direction that is defined is always in the **inertial frame**, either directly